Karmetic/-WIP-Text-Adventure-/README.md

 # -WIP-Text-Adventure-
-C++ text adventure for a morning routine simulator
+C++ text adventure for a morning routine simulator.
+This is my first game/true program so I hope you enjoy!
+Feedback is appreciated!